ros2/ros2_documentation/source/Installation/_Apt-Repositories.rst

 You will need to add the ROS 2 apt repositories to your system.
-To do so, first authorize our gpg key with apt like this:
+To do so, first authorize our GPG key with apt like this:

 .. code-block:: bash